apache/mnemonic-site/src/develop/index.md

 You can subscribe to the lists by sending email to<br/>
 *list*-subscribe@mnemonic.incubator.apache.org<br/>
-and unsubscribe by sending email to<br/>
+and un-subscribe by sending email to<br/>
 *list*-unsubscribe@mnemonic.incubator.apache.org.<br/>

 ## Source code